 We collect personal information in a number of ways, including:

-- directly from you when you provide information in application forms or in response to requests by us for information;
+- directly from you when you provide information in application forms for funding or in response to requests by us for information;

-- from third parties, such as the educational institution at which you are enrolled, your employers, collaborators, representatives, sponsors or referees you have provided;
+- from third parties, such as your employers, collaborators, trade organisations, education institutions, representatives or referees you or your organisation have provided;

 - from publicly available sources of information;